romeq/tova.fi/public/content/personal-vpn-setup.md

 ## <a id="conclusion">Conclusion</a>

 At the end it's not that difficult to set up a VPN server for yourself.
-It also most often secures your data well and can be
+It's also most often the most secure option as far as your server is not broken into.

+In the end the most secure VPN server is the one you have full control over.